sonofeft/RocketProps/docs/mixtures.rst

 MMH + N2H4
 ----------

-To create a mixture of MMH and N2H4, use a propellant name such as "M20".
+To create a mixture of MMH (monomethyl hydrazine) and N2H4 (hydrazine) in RocketProps, use a propellant name such as "M20".

 The number following th "M" indicates the weight percentage of MMH added to N2H4.

 An advantage of adding MMH to N2H4 is a reduction in freezing point.

 The following python code will create an M20 mixture.

+.. _Example Mixture Summary:

 .. code-block:: python